Tag: east hartford

 Hamilton Standard travels to Texas, 1953.

-Lewis retired from competitive baseball after eighteen seasons.
-The final game of his career came in 1968.
-A veritable “who’s who” of Hartford Twilight League alumni played in an Old Timers Game at Dillon Stadium.
-Thirty-six former Hartford Twilight leaguers took part in the game.
-Lewis appeared alongside local greats like Johnny Taylor, Monk Dubiel, Duffy Lewis and Bob Repass.
-Famed broadcaster, Bob Steele served as announcer.
+Lewis retired from competitive baseball aftter more than twenty years.
+His last career came in 1968 when a veritable “who’s who” of twi-loop alumni played an Old-Timers Game at Dillon Stadium.
+36 former twi-leaguers took part in the game.
+Lewis appeared alongside local greats like Johnny Taylor, Monk Dubiel, and Bob Repass.
+Famed broadcaster Bob Steele served as announcer.

 GHTBL Old-Timers Game, 1968.

 In 1969, Hal Lewis ventured into the restaurant business.
-After twenty years at Hamilton Standard, Lewis changed careers and established “Hal’s Aquarius,” a popular diner at 2978 Main Street, Hartford.
+Lewis changed careers, left Hamilton Standard behind, and established “Hal’s Aquarius” – a popular diner that once stood at 2978 Main Street, Hartford.
 Visiting celebrities, politicians, police officers, clergy and regulars congregated at Hal’s.
-Lewis worked sixteen hours per day, seven days a week.
-He ran the restaurant and catering business while raising three children with his wife Mary.
+Lewis worked sixteen hours per day and seven days a week.
+He ran the restaurant and catering business while raising three kids with his wife, Mary.
 Hal’s Aquarius operated until Lewis retired in 1989, due to failing health.

-He was also a talented vocalist and musician.
-Lewis sang at local clubs and performed with the Sam Kimble Band, Jasper Jenkins Trio, Paul Brown and others.
+Hal Lewis was also a talented vocalist and musician.
+He sang at local clubs and performed with the Sam Kimble Band, Jasper Jenkins Trio, Paul Brown and others.
 After a comeback from heart problems, Lewis performed at a jazz concert in Bushnell Park in 2000.
 His performance with singer Kitti Kathryn and his solo renditions of “Fools Rush In” and “It’s Wonderful,” dazzled the crowd once more.

 “I’m a happy guy, just a real happy guy.
 I’m having fun and I’m appreciative of everyone around me.”